 As a consequence, we need some information about the demand of operations in order to insert strict applications only for demanded arguments.
 This seems quite similar to strictness information in purely functional programming [46].
 However, the techniques developed there cannot be applied to functional logic programs.
-For instance, consider the operation f defined by can be used to compute a result so that we can apply the second rule to evaluate (f loop) to the value 1.
+For instance, consider the operation f defined by f x = 1